Chai Apple Fritters

 Directions

-In a medium bowl combine flour, baking powder, Apple Chai Sugar Shaker, Vanilla Bean Sea Salt.
+- In a medium bowl combine flour, baking powder, Apple Chai Sugar Shaker, and Vanilla Bean Infused Sea Salt.

-In a separate bowl combine eggs, Brown Butter Infused Olive Oil, milk, Crème Brûlée White Barrel Aged Balsamic.
+- In a separate bowl combine eggs, Brown Butter Infused Olive Oil, milk, and Barrel Aged White Thick Sweet Balsamic.
 Add dry ingredients into the wet ingredients, being careful not to overmix.
 Fold in the apples.

 2 comments